Lisbon Maru

 The Ship

-Lisbon Maru was a Japanese freighter employed in wartime transport service.
-By late 1942 it was being used to move British POWs from Hong Kong deeper into the Japanese wartime labor system.
+By late 1942, it was being used to move British POWs from Hong Kong deeper into the Japanese wartime labor system.
 Like other ships later remembered as Hellships, it was not marked to indicate the presence of prisoners of war, despite sailing through waters where Allied submarines were actively attacking Japanese shipping.
 The ship later became one of the best-known symbols of the suffering of British POWs in East Asia.

 Following the fall of Hong Kong in December 1941, many British and Commonwealth servicemen were taken prisoner.
 On 27 September 1942, a selected group of 1,816 British POWs was moved from Hong Kong and loaded onto Lisbon Maru.
-LiMMA’s public history notes that the ship sailed from Hong Kong at daybreak, carrying men from several services and units, including Royal Navy, Royal Marines, Hong Kong Royal Naval Volunteer Reserve, Middlesex Regiment, Royal Scots, Winnipeg Grenadiers, and others.
-The prisoners were being transported to provide labor for the Japanese war effort.
+Lisbon Maru Memorial Association (LiMMA) notes that the ship sailed from Hong Kong at daybreak, carrying men from several services and units, including the Royal Navy, Royal Marines, Hong Kong Royal Naval Volunteer Reserve, the Middlesex Regiment, the Royal Scots, the Winnipeg Grenadiers, and others.

 Casualties and Survivors